 Shrimp and Grits are a favorite dish in the “Low Country” of South Carolina and particularly in Charleston.
 For decades, shrimp and grits have been considered a basic breakfast for coastal fishermen and their families during the shrimp season (May through December).
 Simply called “breakfast shrimp,” the dish consisted of a pot of grits with shrimp cooked in a little bacon grease or butter.

 During the past decade, this dish has been dressed up and taken out on the town to the fanciest restaurants.
 Not just for breakfast anymore, it is also served for brunch, lunch, and dinner.
 One of the most popular dishes in Charleston is Creamy Grits with Shrimp.
 Every restaurant seems to have their own version of this favorite dish.
-The following recipe is my version of this famous dis.
+The following recipe is my version of this famous shrimp dish.
 This recipe is a variation of a highly popular Shrimp and Grits tailgating dish served at tailgating feasts throughout the South.
 It tastes even better with glasses of Sancerre wine.

 History of Grits: